neidl-connor-lab/virus-shotgun/README.md

 ### 2. Run `setup.sh` to set up [LoFreq](https://doi.org/10.1093%2Fnar%2Fgks918), [Kraken2](https://doi.org/10.1186/s13059-019-1891-0), and make an index

 Create an alignment index from a reference sequence FASTA file, and write it to `pipeline/indices/`.
 Most viruses have an official NCBI [RefSeq](https://www.ncbi.nlm.nih.gov/refseq/).
-This script will also set up LoFreq and Kraken2 in your `pipeline/` directory.
+This script will also set up LoFreq and the standard Kraken2 database in your `pipeline/` directory.

 Run `setup.sh` with the `-h` flag to view the full list of options.